 Gordon-Conwell—Hamilton’s Dean’s Forum exists to explore topics of church, culture, and theology in a casual atmosphere with more depth than is often possible in classes.
 We invite our community and the general public to join us for these monthly discussions on a variety of topics.
 This academic year, all forums will be live streamed on Facebook.
-RSVP is only required for our limited in-person attendance and lunch.
+Registration is only required for our limited in-person attendance and lunch.
 Please see below for more information on our upcoming events.

 This talk focused on pastoral challenges and best approaches in providing spiritual care within the context of serious illness.